Written on: 1 June 2022

 Apprenticeships can be government-funded depending on the size of your business.
 For small and medium sized businesses, the government will contribute 95% of your apprenticeship training expenses, with employers topping up the last 5% as a co-investment payment.

 For larger organisations who pay into the Apprenticeship Levy, the cost of apprenticeship training will be paid through monthly deductions from your ring-fenced apprenticeship levy funds.

 An apprenticeship is much more than a technical training course.
 On a Level 3 Digital Marketing programme, learners put theory into practice through several workplace projects, and can dedicate some of their off-the-job training hours towards additional professional development goals, such as self-study short courses, and industry certifications.

-Throughout the programme, learners will receive support and guidance from their Learning Mentor who will encourage them to achieve their goals.
+Throughout the programme, learners will receive support and guidance from their Digital Marketing Coach who will encourage them to achieve their goals.

 A learner's journey doesn’t have to stop upon completion of a Level 3 programme; apprenticeships advance to degree level and beyond – with the highest apprenticeship being equivalent to a post-graduate degree.